-Staff discussed their training needs during annual appraisals and 1 to 1 meetings.
+Staff discussed their training needs during annual appraisal.
 They also discussed learning needs, general wellbeing and aims for future professional development.

 The practice had arrangements to ensure staff training was up-to-date and reviewed at the required intervals.

 Governance and management